SubalakshmiShanthosi/leetcode_practice/two_pointers/twoSum_1/1_TwoSum.md

 Explanation: Because nums[0] + nums[1] == 9, we return [0, 1].
 ```

 Methodology for solving in O(n) -->

 Additional space by having HashMap -

-        Interate once of the array
+        Iterate once of the array
         Find target - array[index] exists on HMap?
         If
             Found then return the HMap(temp) and index as result
         Else
             Add array[index], index to HMap.

 ```java
 import java.util.*;